01-edu/Branch-Blockchain/Quest1 Transactions/sendTransactionToPeer/README.md

 ### Instructions

-- Create manually a wallet on **Bitcoin testnet**
+- Create manually an address on **Bitcoin testnet** using any wallet.
+You can use bitcoin-cli configured on testnet or any other wallet.

-- Get testnet Bitcoin on a faucet.
+- Get testnet Bitcoin from a faucet.

 - Send a transaction of 0.00001337 bitcoins to another student.